-- Is there a storage space – for example, an armoire, a closet, a shelf, a drawer or a cabinet – near your craft area that you could use for storing crafts?
+- Is there a storage space – for example, an armoire, a closet, a shelf, a drawer, or a cabinet – near your craft area that you could use for storing crafts?

-Okay, now that you’ve asked yourself some questions about what role crafts play in your family and where you’d like to keep them let’s look at a plan to actually get organized.
+Okay, now that you’ve asked yourself some questions about what role crafts play in your family and where you’d like to keep them, let’s look at a plan to actually get organized.

 1. Lay out all of your children’s craft supplies.
 I know this is always the hardest step of getting organized, but I really believe it’s the secret to getting organized By laying things out, you’ll be able to see everything at once and organize it as you pack it away, so that you can group things together rather than having them scattered throughout the craft area.
-Of course, if you have little kids, laying out all of your craft supplies at once with them around is a recipe for disaster when they’re around, and you’ll also need to be committed to packing it all away or dealing with the additional clutter until you get it done.
+Of course, if you have little kids, laying out all of your craft supplies such as little sticker crafts, at once with them around is a recipe for disaster when they’re around, and you’ll also need to be committed to packing it all away or dealing with the additional clutter until you get it done.

 One caution: Be prepared for much wailing and gnashing of teeth if your children see their craft supplies in the trash.
-In my experience, it doesn’t matter how trashed the supplies are or how many beautiful supplies they still have – or that they won’t even notice if they don’t see it in the trash can – they’ll decide THAT was their favorite craft supply that they can’t possibly live without!
+In my experience, it doesn’t matter how trashed the supplies are or how many beautiful supplies they still have – or that they won’t even notice if they don’t see it in the trash can – they’ll decide THAT was their favorite craft supply that they couldn’t possibly live without!

 3. Group the crafts in a way that makes sense logically and also makes them easiest to get to.
-If you’re using baby wipe containers, you may put markers in one, paints in another and crayons in a third.
-If you’re using a larger shoe box or plastic storage bin, you may find that combining similar supplies to fill each box is a better way to do it.
+If you’re using baby wipe containers, you may put markers in one, paints in another, and crayons in a third.
+If you’re using a larger shoebox or plastic storage bin, you may find that combining similar supplies to fill each box is a better way to do it.

 4. Use smaller containers to hold small craft supplies together.
 Keeping small supplies contained is an important part of cutting down on the mess and chaos of disorganized craft supplies.
-Although there is no doubt that sorting and packing these things can be the most time consuming part of the process, having buttons or pompoms or foam pieces contained rather than just thrown in a box will definitely make it feel more organized and make the supplies easier to get to and use.
+Although there is no doubt that sorting and packing these things can be the most time-consuming part of the process, having buttons or pompoms or foam pieces contained rather than just thrown in a box will definitely make it feel more organized and make the supplies easier to get to and use.

 5. Pack and label your boxes!
 It’s okay if you don’t have a label maker, just grab some tape, write a label and stick it to the box.
 Once your boxes are labeled, anyone who needs access to them will be able to easily find the craft supplies.

-One of the ways that we keep our craft supplies organized is by creating smaller craft boxes or bins for every day use rather than letting the girls dig through the big boxes of supplies.
+One of the ways that we keep our craft supplies organized is by creating smaller craft boxes or bins for everyday use rather than letting the girls dig through the big boxes of supplies.
 I love this method for many reasons: